MITLibraries/thing/README.md

 *********************************************************************************
 #Docker Setup

+1. The default database configuration is for SQLLite; The docker image uses Postgres db and hence before you build the image, update condig/database.yml with contents in config/database-pg.yml.postgres.

-1. Build the docker image
+2. Build the docker image

         docker-compose build

-2. Connect the database
+3. Create the database and migrate (1st time)

+       docker-compose run web rake db:create db:migrate
+4. Start the container (If this is the first time, go to Step 4 and then come back here.)

            docker-compose up

-3. Update default config/database.yml with PG configuration

-4. Create the database and migrate (1st time) docker-compose run web rake db:create db:migrate

-At the end of the above commands, you can visit http://localhost:3000 and see the welcome page.
+At the end of the above commands, you can visit http://localhost and see the main page.